shmulik-klein/blog/content/posts/functional-kotlin.md

 _Function Reference_ are complemtery to lambda expressions - instead of creating a new function object we can refer an existing function.

 We refer to a top-level function using a `::` and the function name - `val f = ::topLevelFunctionName`.

+### Inline Functions
+Using functions with functional parameters ("high order-functions") has some performence penalties - when calling such a function, objects need to be created for the parameters, this causes a runtime overhead.

+This a great oppurtuntiy to use Kotlin's `inline` modifier.